saitejesh-cyber/trust-before-intelligence-book/manuscript/16_glossary.md

 - **PHI:** Protected Health Information — Any individually identifiable health information held or transmitted by a covered entity, protected under HIPAA regulations.

+- **P95:** 95th Percentile — A statistical measure indicating the value below which 95% of observations fall, commonly used for latency and performance metrics.

 - **RAG:** Retrieval-Augmented Generation — An AI architecture that combines information retrieval with text generation, grounding LLM responses in retrieved enterprise data to reduce hallucinations.

 - **RBAC:** Role-Based Access Control — An authorization model that assigns permissions based on user roles (e.g., "nurse," "billing specialist") rather than individual user attributes.